 The town’s most outstanding feature is its sweeping beach of rounded pebbles.
 Stretching for over a mile, it’s a place for walking, paddling, launching a kayak, or simply sitting and watching the waves.
 Unlike sandy beaches, Budleigh’s pebbles create a distinctive sound as they shift underfoot and under the surf.
 Children enjoy skimming stones, while photographers capture the contrast between blue water and red cliffs.

 The cliffs themselves are striking.
-Rich in iron oxide, their deep red colour glows in low light, especially at sunrise or sunset.
+Rich in iron oxide, they glow deep red in low light, especially at sunrise or sunset.
 These rocks, part of the Triassic sequence, are among the oldest visible along the Jurassic Coast.

 The Otter Estuary Nature Reserve